ermau/Instant/README.md

 1. Launch the `Instant.VisualStudio` project from `Instant.sln`.
-1. Bring up the quick fix menu for a method (either by hovering over the line, or pressing CTRL+. with your cursor on the method.
+1. Bring up the quick fix menu for a method (either by hovering over the line, or pressing CTRL+. with your cursor on the method).
 1. Enter your code to call this method.
 This can be multiple lines to setup arguments.

 Contact